Neelshah1810/Hashtechy_AI_Assessment/Task1/README.md

 The chunker in `app/chunker.py` works in three stages:

-1. **Paragraph splitting** — The text is first split on double newlines.
+1. **Paragraph splitting** - The text is first split on double newlines.
 This preserves the author's own structural boundaries.
 A paragraph about "pricing" won't get merged with a paragraph about "features."

-2. **Sentence detection** — Within each paragraph, I split into sentences using a regex that handles common edge cases: abbreviations (Mr., Dr., etc.), initials (J. K. Rowling), and decimal numbers (3.14).
+2. **Sentence detection** - Within each paragraph, I split into sentences using a regex that handles common edge cases: abbreviations (Mr., Dr., etc.), initials (J. K. Rowling), and decimal numbers (3.14).
 It's not perfect for every language or format, but it covers the vast majority of English text.

-3. **Grouping with overlap** — Sentences are accumulated into chunks targeting ~150 tokens (roughly 600 characters).
-When a chunk reaches the target size, the last sentence is carried forward into the next chunk.
+3. **Grouping with overlap** - Sentences are accumulated into chunks targeting ~500 tokens (roughly 2000 characters).
+When a chunk reaches the target size, the last 3 sentences are carried forward into the next chunk.
 This overlap means that if an answer happens to sit right at a chunk boundary, at least one of the two chunks will have the full context.

-### Why 150 tokens?
+### Why 500 tokens?

 - Small enough that the embedding captures specific meaning (not a vague summary of a whole page)
 - Large enough to hold a complete thought or explanation